 Employees working on out-of-town jobs where room and board are provided, or employees who return home daily, will be eligible for compassionate, paternity or adoption leave.
-Such leave on out-of-town jobs to be by mutual agreement, whereupon the employee will receive only his/her fare both ways.
+Such leave on out-of-town jobs to be by mutual agreement, whereupon the employee will receive only their fare both ways.

-The employee will provide the Employer with reasonable notice before such leave, and no employee shall be laid off or otherwise adversely affected in his/her employment because of such leave.
-When an employee decides to return to work and a job is available, the employee shall provide the Employer with reasonable notice of his/her return.
+The employee will provide the Employer with reasonable notice before such leave, and no employee shall be laid off or otherwise adversely affected in their employment because of such leave.
+When an employee decides to return to work and a job is available, the employee shall provide the Employer with reasonable notice of their return.